This article is designed as a general guide for homeowners.

 In the UK we have a lot of choice when it comes down to selecting a boiler repair company.
 Although the Gas Safe register is the first place you should visit for gas boiler repair engineers, there are many different companies to choose from.
 Picking the right one can be tricky because no one wants to go through the nightmare of dealing with a poor installation.
 So should you pick a well-known national company or an independent local firm?

 Another option is to consider using a local gas boiler repair company.
 The upside is that you’re likely to pay less for repair of your heating system, but are they trustworthy?

 Fortunately these days there are a number of websites where you can read reviews beforehand to get a good idea of the gas boiler repair companies service level.
 Another option is to ask friends or family members if they are local to you.
-Getting word of mouth recommendations from people who’ve experienced similar faults is always a good approach to take.
+Getting word of mouth recommendations from people can be a good approach to take.

-A boiler system repair company that has been in business for a long time will have done so for a reason.
-Usually that reason is because they have a solid customer base that is loyal to them.
-Businesses that have bad customer experience rarely hold onto their customers).
+A good and reputable boiler repair company that has been in business for a long time will likely be good, otherwise they probably wouldn’t still be functioning.
+Generally, they have a solid customer base that is loyal to them (businesses that have bad customer experience rarely hold onto their customers).
 It also suggests that they’ve been making repairs for a long time and have plenty of experience.
-So if they’ve been in operation for a long time that’s definitely a tick in the right box.
+So if they’ve been in operation for a few years, that’s definitely a tick in the right box.

-Although you might not have much of an idea of how a boiler works, a good gas engineer should be able to explain what the issue is and how they plan to do.
-If they can’t then there’s a good chance they are unsure of the job at hand, this could lead to more expense later.
+Although you might not have much of an idea of how a boiler works, a good gas engineer should be able to explain what the issue is and how they plan to fix it.

 A reputable company should have liability insurance.
 This means that if an engineer were to cause damage to your property accidentally, the damages could be covered.